 Although we had spent a couple hours hitting the slopes, we still had enough energy left for a few evening activities in town, some apres-ski if you will.
 Nora Burba Trulsson

 With time to fill, we walked a few blocks through the crisp night air, past old sandstone buildings decorated with holiday lights and storefront windows decked out with ornaments in celebration of the holidays.
 We stepped inside the cozy Annex Cocktail Lounge-part of the Tinderbox Kitchen restaurant-where low lighting, shared tables and comfy armchairs make it seem like you're in someone's living room.
 We sipped Manhattans and sampled a Tbox Cola (red wine and cola on ice; sounds weird, tastes good).

 Back at Pizzicletta, we worked our way through a mascarpone, pecorino, arugula, and prosciutto pizza drizzled with Meyer lemon-olive oil, as well as some house-cured salumi and olives.
 We topped off our meal by sharing some creamy, house-made gelato.
 No judgment from the group on our indulgent meals-we had earned it.

 Flagstaff, it turns out, is an astronomy center and the world's first city to be designated an International Dark Sky City, meaning less light pollution and more stars for us to see.
 And more stars we saw.
 With educators guiding the way, we looked through Lowell's telescopes while learning our way around the night sky and actually "touring" the winter skies above, viewing planets and stars, including Betelgeuse, a bright star that's part of what's called the winter triangle.

-The next day, we had plans to go to the Flagstaff Nordic Center, lured by their 25 miles of groomed trails for, among other things, fat tire snowbiking.
+The next day, we had plans to go to the Arizona Nordic Village, lured by their 25 miles of groomed trails for, among other things, fat tire snowbiking.
 The adrenaline junkies within us couldn't pass up the opportunity to try this latest trend in mountain biking.
 We rented three fat tire bikes and after a few wobbles on my part, we were off on one of the center's multi-use trails.
 The crisp air kissing my face and the echoes of our excited calls to each other made for a thrilling ride.
 By the end, we all knew we had found our newest outdoor addiction.